AltafMohdShaikh/Digitalsathi-bocs/blog/2019-05-28-first-blog-post.md

 ---
 slug: first-blog-post
-title: First Blog Post
+title: How to use Google?
-authors: yangshun
+authors: Raj
-tags: [hola, docusaurus]
+tags: [google]
 ---

-Lorem ipsum dolor sit amet...
+It as easy as eating a candy..

 <!-- truncate -->